enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

                    %sname Amplifier
                   %sdescr 60watt reverb

-If Haml Comments were just either-or Inline or Nested this Inline case would work fine: only that line would have been taken up in the Haml Comment.
+If Legacy-style Haml Comments were just either-or Inline or Nested this Inline case would work fine: only that line would have been taken up in the Haml Comment.
 But the Nested-only case could not have meet all the criteria for this particular XML author's obsession.
 The solution under WSE is similar to what the author would have done if trying a Nested-only approach: in WSE you have to add a line, a Whiteline.

       Code 9.2-05